Local SEO Services

 If you offer products and services locally, local SEO can be a significant revenue driver.
 Even national brands can benefit from local SEO by establishing “local” landing pages targeted at major markets.

-Increased online revenue for one of Chicago’s largest Oracle Solutions Partner by 27%.
+Increased online revenue for a top Oracle Solutions Partner by 27%.

-Helped leading Chicago-based PR firm increase its lead generation by 2.6x.
+Helped leading a leading PR firm increase its lead generation by 2.6x.

-Increased online leads for Chicago-based monitoring device manufacturer by 50%.
+Increased online leads for medical device manufacturer by 50%.

 When a local algorithm is triggered, sites with strong local SEO can even outrank national brands with strong national SEO.
 Technical SEO is about aspects of the site at the code level that help the sites rank more highly.
 Technical SEO is different from local SEO, but local SEO strategies will work better on a site with strong technical SEO.